| | | | | | | | | | | | | | | | | | | | | | |

 Best For: Culture families, foodies, history buffs, urban explorers, authentic Mexican experiences

-Best Places to Travel with kids in the United States
+Best Places to Travel in the United States with Kids

 19. Indiana Dunes National Park